 For me and many other mamas, red raspberry leaf tea was a big part of our labors, and many women swear it’s the reason theirs were so short!

+You can get red raspberry leaf tea in bulk here on Amazon.
 If you like the ease of bags- these are the red raspberry leaf tea bags I used and loved.

 The video below explains how to stimulate your nipples to induce labor using your breast pump!